mathewgomas-alfred/mathewgomas.io/tutorials/making_an_azalea_with_the_transformation_masks.rst

 But for us, alpha inheritance is useful, because we can use all clone-layers in a cluster (if you grouped them), transformed or not, for clipping.
 Just draw a light blue square over all the flowers in a given cluster.

 .. image:: /images/making-azalea/Azelea_11_alphainheritance_2.png
-    :alt: clipping the cluster with alpha inheritance
+    :alt: Clipping the cluster with alpha inheritance.

 Then press the last icon in the layer stack, the alpha-inherit button, to activate alpha-inheritance.

 .. image:: /images/making-azalea/Azelea_12_alphainheritance_3.png
-    :alt: activate alpha inheritance
+    :alt: Activate alpha inheritance.

 Set the layer to *multiply* then, so it’ll look like everything’s darker blue.

 .. image:: /images/making-azalea/Azelea_13_alphainheritance_4.png
-    :alt: multiplying the clipped shape
+    :alt: Multiplying the clipped shape.

 Then, with multiply and alpha inheritance on, use an eraser to remove the areas where there should be no shadow.

 .. image:: /images/making-azalea/Azelea_14_alphainheritance_5.png
-    :alt: remove extra areas with the eraser
+    :alt: Remove extra areas with the eraser.

 For the highlights use exactly the same method, AND exactly the same color, but instead set the layer to Divide (you can find this amongst the Arithmetic blending modes).
 Using Divide has exactly the opposite effect as using multiply with the same color.
 The benefit of this is that you can easily set up a complementary harmony in your shadows and highlights using these two.

 .. image:: /images/making-azalea/Azelea_15_alphainheritance_6.png
-    :alt: add shadows and highlights with alpha inheritance technique
+    :alt: Add shadows and highlights with alpha inheritance technique.

 Do this with all clusters and leaves, and maybe on the whole plant (you will first need to stick it into a group layer given the background is opaque) and you’re done!